-In assessing the competitiveness of executive compensation levels, the Compensation Committee analyzes market data of certain companies, including internally managed business development companies, or BDCs, private equity firms and other asset management and financial services companies.
+In assessing the competitiveness of executive compensation levels, the Compensation Committee analyzes market data of certain companies, including internally managed business development companies, or BDCs, private equity firms, private credit firms, and other asset management and financial services companies.
 This analysis focuses on key elements of compensation practices in general, and more specifically, the compensation practices at companies and funds reasonably comparable in asset size, typical investment size and type, market capitalization and general business scope as compared to the Company.

 With respect to other internally managed BDCs like Main Street, the Compensation Committee considers the compensation practices and policies pertaining to executive officers as detailed in their company's respective proxies, research analysts' reports and other publicly available information.
-However, there are relatively few internally managed BDCs and none that are directly comparable to the Company as regards business strategies, assets under management, typical investment size and type and market capitalization.
+However, there are relatively few internally managed BDCs and none that are directly comparable to the Company as regards business strategies, assets under management, including for external parties through our wholly owned external investment manager, typical investment size and type and market capitalization.
 Moreover, regarding the compensation and retention of executive talent, the Company also competes with private equity funds, private credit funds, hedge funds and other types of specialized investment funds.
 Since these funds are generally private companies that are not required to publicly disclose their executive compensation practices and policies, the Committee relies on compensation consultants and surveys as well as other available information to compare compensation practices and policies.